-for help and advice regarding your claim please contact our personal injury and accident specialists: 0208 290 7958 or email email@example.com.
-Alternatively fill in a short questionnaire on the bottom right hand side of this page and post on line.
+For help and advice regarding your claim please contact our personal injury and accident specialists on: 020 8290 7958 or email us.
+Alternatively fill in our short online form and we will be in touch as soon as possible.

 Clinical Negligence – The Basics

-The test in law is to judge a clinician by the standard of the ordinary competent clinician in the relevant speciality of medicine.
+The test in law is to judge the doctor by the standard of the ordinary competent clinician in the relevant speciality of medicine.
 Therefore, if a medical expert finds that the care provided accords with a responsible body of relevant expertise there will not be a finding of negligence.

-As these clinical negligence cases are complicated Wellers Law Group LLP are prepared to give free interviews to consider each case on its individual merits.
-Wellers Law Group LLP appreciate that no two negligence cases are the same as the effect on individuals can vary greatly.
-We listen to your particular circumstances and the impact these have had on your life and your family who may have to care for you either in the short term or sadly, sometimes in the longer term.
+As clinical negligence cases are complicated Wellers Law Group LLP offer a free interview to consider each case on its individual merits.
+We appreciate that no two negligence cases are the same as the effect on individuals can vary greatly.
+We listen to your view of your particular circumstances and consider the impact on your life and your family who may have to care for you either in the short term or sadly, sometimes in the longer term.

-For professional and caring help with your claim contact us on 0208 464 4242 and ask to speak to one of our Personal Injury Lawyers or email firstname.lastname@example.org.
-If we think you have a good claim we will offer you a NO WIN NO FEE agreement and you can make your claim with nothing to pay.
+For professional and caring help with your medical negligence claim contact us on 0208 290 7958 and ask to speak to one of our personal injury lawyers or email Penny.Langdon@wellerslawgroup.com.